My journey into facilitating the expressive arts has been mostly experiential. I was lucky to be able to learn on the job.

 The Art is the Therapy

 Creating spontaneously encourages honest self-expression that might have been restricted by social judgments in the past.
-Expressive arts practices facilitate a natural emotional release.
-When we express ourselves honestly, we can interrupt painful thought patterns and invite surprising new possibilities for emotional healing.
+Expressive arts practices generally facilitate a safe, normal and natural emotional release.
+When we express ourselves honestly in a social setting, it is common to interrupt self-criticism and invite surprising new possibilities for emotional healing.

-Expressive Arts Facilitators, however, do not offer therapy.
+Expressive Arts Facilitators that do not have therapy training tend to focus on providing strength-based, hope-inducing art directives and do not offer therapy.
 Therapy involves working with a therapy professional to resolve problematic behaviours, beliefs, feelings, relationship issues, and/or somatic responses.

 The aim of the expressive arts facilitation is to provide a space for people to experiment with spontaneous art, poetry, dance, sculpture, music and more.
 Critiques are never made about the aesthetics or meaning of the art.
 Participants are invited to express their honest thoughts and emotions, as they relate to their creative self-expression, in an atmosphere of unconditional acceptance.
 The facilitator witnesses and encourages the participants in their creative process.